PREVALENCE OF THE SEVEN F’S OF GALL BLADDER DISEASE IN THE PATIENTS PRESENTING AT A PRIVATE HOSPITAL IN SIALKOT PAKISTAN.

 Results:

-Our study showed that 98% of cases of cholelithiasis were females, 56% had age less than 40, 74% of patients were obese.
-Out of the female subjects 31.25% were mulitpara while highest frequency 45.84% was among the grand multiparous females.
-98% of the patients revealed they had inclination towards fatty/processed foods.
-64% of the patients had flatulence among other abdominal symptoms.
-More than Half (56%) of the patients had a positive family history of cholelithiasis.
-56% of patients had relatively Fair Complexion.
+Our study showed that 98% of cases of cholelithiasis were females, 56% had age less than 40, 74% of subjects were obese.
+Out of the female subjects 31.25% were mulitpara while highest incidence 45.84% was among the grand multiparous females 98% of the subjects revealed they had inclination towards fatty/processed foods.

 Conclusion: